dale-de/Flight_Reservation_System_FRS/README.md

 ....
 ```

 You can edit these files before starting the program or use the default files.
-It is important that there are no spaces in the files, otherwise the program can not read the files.
+It is important that there are no spaces in the files, otherwise the program can not read the files properly.
 When the program is running, the files are overwritten when the user saves all to the file system.

 ### Installing